Central committee: Relationship to the state

-Soviet Central Committee members (from left to right) Vyacheslav Molotov, Joseph Stalin, Kliment Voroshilov and Nikolai Yezhov partaking the 1937 election of deputies to the Supreme Soviet, the SSOP in the Soviet Union.
+Soviet Central Committee members (from left to right) Vyacheslav Molotov, Joseph Stalin, Kliment Voroshilov and Nikolai Yezhov partaking the 1937 election of deputies to the Supreme Soviet in the Soviet Union.

 Most communist states formally enshrine the communist party's leading or guiding role in state and society, and this is institutionalised by giving the party two-thirds of the seats in the supreme state organ of power (SSOP), which has complete control over all state activities per the principle of unified power.
 These members are, in most cases, elected in non-competitive elections and stand as candidates on the approval of the central committee.

-Many central committee members also serve concurrently as members of the SSOP.
+Many central committee members also serve concurrently as members of their nation's supreme state organ (SSOP).
 In the Soviet Union, 227 out of 241 members of the Central Committee of the 24th Congress of the Communist Party of the Soviet Union (CPSU) concurrently served in the Supreme Soviet of the Soviet Union.
 They tended to dominate the Supreme Soviet and occupied leading political positions within it.
 In 1971–1973, forty per cent of debate participants were either members or alternates of the central committee.
-Party members who serve in the SSOP are also bound by party discipline and have to enact policies approved by the central committee.
+Party members who serve in the supreme state organ are also bound by party discipline and have to enact policies approved by the central committee.

-The leading role principle entails that the central committee adopts recommendations on state policy on behalf of the party to, most commonly, the SSOP, but also to other state organs if deemed necessary.
-For instance, the Central Committee of the Hungarian Socialist Workers' Party (HSWP) "adopted recommendations for filling of jobs in the state apparatus" to the SSOP, the National Assembly, on 29 March 1979.
+The leading role principle entails that the central committee adopts recommendations on state policy on behalf of the party to, most commonly, the supreme state organ (SSOP), but also to other state organs if deemed necessary.
+For instance, the Central Committee of the Hungarian Socialist Workers' Party (HSWP) "adopted recommendations for filling of jobs in the state apparatus" to Hungary's SSOP, the National Assembly, on 29 March 1979.
 In other instances, the central committee could instruct its members to resign from state offices.
 The 7th Session of the Central Committee of the 8th PUWP Congress, held on 1–2 December 1980, instructed Edward Babiuch, Jerzy Łukaszewicz, Tadeusz Pyka, Jan Szydlak, Tadeusz Wraszczyk, and Zdzisław Zandarowski to resign their seats in the Sejm, the SSOP in the People's Republic of Poland, and instructing its former leader, Edward Gierek, to resign from his seat in the State Council.

 The central committee could also nominate individuals to state positions.
 On 11 April 1984, during the 1st Session of the 11th Supreme Soviet of the Soviet Union, Mikhail Gorbachev nominated Konstantin Chernenko as chairman of the Presidium of the Supreme Soviet of the Soviet Union "on instructions of the Central Committee".
 Upon his election, Chernenko nominated Nikolai Tikhonov as chairman of the Council of Ministers, the Soviet government, also on the instructions of the Central Committee.
 Moreover, Chernenko and Gorbachev both stated that the instruction had also been "approved by the party group" of the Supreme Soviet.